We can help you find research evidence about pressing issues in three main ways:

 Our source of high-quality information about optimal aging

-If you are an older adult, caregiver or professional (clinician, public health practitioner or policymaker) looking for high-quality information about the health aspects of optimal aging (and by late September 2017, the social aspects of aging as well), you can access the McMaster Optimal Aging Portal and either browse the list of topics covered by our easy-to-understand blogs and other types of products, or search to find information on a specific topic.
+If you are an older adult, caregiver or professional (clinician, public health practitioner or policymaker) looking for high-quality information about the health- and social-aspects of optimal aging, you can access the McMaster Optimal Aging Portal and either browse the list of topics covered by our easy-to-understand blogs and other types of products, or search to find information on a specific topic.

 If you have ever wondered how the Ontario health system works, you can find answers in a book edited by the McMaster Health Forum’s director, entitled ‘ Ontario’s health system: Key insights for engaged citizens, professionals and policymakers.’
 The goal of this book is to help make the system more understandable to the citizens who pay for it and are served by it, the professionals who work in it (and future professionals who will one day work in it), and the policymakers who govern it.